-Learn how to use the zero infinitive (the bare infinitive) in English with rules and examples.
+Bare Infinitive!
+What is the zero infinitive?
+Learn how to use the zero infinitive (bare infinitive) in English with useful grammar rules, video, example sentences and ESL picture.

 The zero (bare) infinitive is a type of complement with an infinitive verb form that’s not preceded by the particle to.
 Also known as the bare infinitive.